|Approved by||Chief Financial Officer|

 - banking of cash is performed regularly

 The University is the beneficiary of many donations each year.
 Many of these donations are held by the University in Trust.
-Further information is available in the Turst Funds Procedures.
+Further information is available in the Trust Funds Procedures.

 The Revenue Management Office is responsible for the administration and supervision of all University banking.
-The Revenue Management Office is situated in the basement of the Registry Clock Tower Building, Dunedin
+The Revenue Management Office is situated in the basement of the Clocktower Building, Dunedin.

 There are also Cashiers located at the Otago Dental and Medical Schools and the Christchurch and Wellington Schools of Medicine.